-> To be determined eligible for child care subsidy, the child’s parent/responsible adult must:
+To be determined eligible for child care subsidy, the child’s parent/responsible adult must have current documentation that they are:

 For families with children ages birth to 5, family income cannot exceed 200% of the Federal Poverty Level.